 Plus triangle wreaths made with a few sticks and corsage of leaves is super simple and tremendously chic.

-I had to do a double take on this one – those aren’t flowers – they are cotton heads.
+I had to do a double take on this one – those aren’t flowers – they are cotton plant flower heads.
 By @wisteria_atelier

 Simple symmetry makes these green wreaths special.
 I wonder if hanging multiple wreaths all together is a bit of a holiday trend? by: @amandaforreststyle